 Animated thumbnails – adjust these settings to help the thumbnails display properly.
 Firstly, you can set galleries to use the original thumbnails.
 If you do this, you will need to ensure that your gallery thumbnail sizes are the same as the thumbnail sizes given in Settings -> Media.

-If you choose to resize any animated gifs, then the first frame only is used for the resized thumbnail.
 You can also opt to Show Animated Thumbnails, which will show the original gif as the thumbnail.

 Upscale Small Images – this is for when the original image size is smaller than the image thumbnail size.
 However, you will need to be using the GD image library for this.
 You can also set a background color for this.